-- A wide frame: To ensure the bouncer won’t tip over, you’ll want to find a bouncer that has a wide, well-made frame.
+- A wide frame: To ensure it won’t tip over, you’ll want to find a bouncer that has a wide, well-made frame.
 If it seems too lightweight or the seat sits up too high, you might be too worried to let your baby bounce to their full potential.
-Moms have enough to worry about as it is without adding an unstable bouncer to the list.

-- A seat cover you can take off: Babies are well-known for their ability to make big messes.
-To help keep the mess at bay, you’ll want to be able to take off the seat cover so you can stick it in the washing machine for a thorough cleaning.
+- A removable seat cover: Babies are famous for their ability to make a mess.
+To help keep the chaos at bay, you’ll want a removable seat cover so you can stick it in the washing machine for a thorough cleaning.

-- If you want extra motion: Many bouncers simply use the power of a baby’s kicks to give it movement.
-But other bouncers use a motor to give additional movements, like vibrations, for your baby.
-That can come in handy if you have a colicky baby — it can give you a much-needed break.
+- If you want extra motion: Many bouncers use the power of a baby’s kicks to get going, but others use a motor to give additional movement or vibrations.
+That can come in handy if you need a rest from soothing a colicky baby.

-- Battery or outlet power: If you go with a bouncer that has lights, music or movements, you’ll need to decide if you want to keep investing in batteries to keep it powered up or if you would like to have a power cord that lets you hook up to an outlet.
+- Battery or outlet power: If you go with something that has lights, music or movements, you’ll need to decide if you want to keep investing in batteries to keep it powered up or if you’d like to have a power cord.

 - Price: Simple bouncers don’t have to cost a week’s pay.
-You can find low-end models that work perfectly fine for a reasonable price.
-If you want the extras or a motorized version though, you’d better be prepared to shell out a little more.
+You can find low-end models that work perfectly well for a reasonable price.
+If you want the extras or a motorized version though, be prepared to shell out a little more.

-- Portability: If you plan to do a lot of traveling, you should look for a bouncer that can easily fold up so you can take it with you.
+- Portability: If you plan to do a lot of traveling, look for a bouncer that can easily fold up so you can take it with you.

-- How many extras you want: You can get bouncers that play music to sooth your baby.
-Bouncers also come with mobiles hanging down or toy bars attached if you feel like your baby needs more distractions.
+- Extras: You can get bouncers that play music to sooth your baby, and some come with mobiles hanging down or toy bars if you feel like your baby might like them.

 The Best Baby Bouncers of 2018

-This bouncer has a vibration mode you can use to help calm down an upset baby.
-Plus it has a removable bar that has animal toys on it so your baby will have some entertainment when they’re tired of bouncing.
+This one from Fisher-Price has a vibration mode you can use to help calm down an upset baby.
+Plus it has a removable bar with animal toys on it so your baby will have some entertainment when they’re tired of bouncing.

-The seat is padded so your baby will be comfortable.
-And if they have a spit-up incident or a poopy blow-out in their diaper, you can remove the pad on the bouncy seat and clean it in the washing machine.
+The seat is padded, so your little one will sit comfortably, and if they have a spit-up incident or a diaper blow-out, remove the seat pad and throw it in the washing machine.

-It has non-skid feet so in case your baby becomes a wild bouncer, the seat should stay in place.
-The seat has a three-point restraint, which means there aren’t any shoulder harnesses on this bouncer.
-While it doesn’t have a reclining option, it does lean back pretty far so your baby should be able to take a nap while in this bouncer.
+There are non-skid feet to stop even the most exuberant bouncers from jumping themselves into trouble.
+The seat has a three-point restraint, which means there aren’t any uncomfortable shoulder harnesses.
+While it doesn’t have a reclining option, it does lean back pretty far so your baby should be able to take a nap once they’re all bounced out.

-- The toys on the toy bar are brightly colored so they should attract your baby’s attention.
+- The toys on the toy bar are brightly colored to attract your baby’s attention.

-- It holds from 5 pounds to 25 pounds, which is a good range of weights.
+- It holds from 5 pounds to 25 pounds, which is a good weight range.

-This bouncer and swinger combo is gorgeous to look at and offers plenty of options to keep your baby feeling comfy and cozy.
+This bouncer/swinger combo is gorgeous to look at and offers plenty of options to keep your baby feeling comfy and cozy.

-The swing seat is removable so you can either use this chair as a swing or a bouncer, depending on your baby’s mood.
-It has a two-speed vibration setting to keep your baby content.
+The seat is removable so you can either use it as a swing or a bouncer, depending on your baby’s mood.
+It has a two-speed vibration setting to keep your munchkin content.

 The seat reclines and has head support so you can use it even when your baby is a newborn.
 The swing portion can hold from 5.5 to 30 pounds, while the bouncer holds up to 18 pounds.

-It can run on either the power cord or batteries.
-In addition to the bouncing, the swing offers six different speeds of side-to-side swinging.
-It comes with a five-point harness to ensure your child’s safety.
+It can run on either the power cord or batteries, and in addition to bouncing, it offers six different speeds of side-to-side swinging and a five-point safety harness.

-A toy mobile is attached for your baby’s amusement.
+A nice touch is the toy mobile attached for your baby’s amusement.

-- It has 15 nature sounds and songs to keep your baby happy.
+- 15 nature sounds and songs will keep your baby occupied.